You are currently viewing The Butcher’s Wish for His Secret Child

 Thousands of Chinese laborers came for work after gold was found in California in 1850.
 By the 1860s they were building railroads.
 In the final decades of the 1800s, they harvested oranges.
 Non-Chinese laborers fought back, literally.
 There were riots and massacres.

-In 1882, the U.S. passed the Chinese Exclusion Act barring any more Chinese laborers from coming to America.
-Merchants could come, but only if they could establish businesses in America.
+In 1882, the U.S. passed the Chinese Exclusion Act barring more Chinese laborers from coming to America.
+Chinese merchants could travel back and forth between the U.S. and China, and they bring family, but only if they could establish a business in America.
 And few could.
 At the time, there were roughly 100,000 Chinese in America, most of them laborers.
 Since most of them were likely to eventually return to China, that population was expected to dwindle.

 That Didn’t Happen